MiMo42/MMTabBarView/README.md

 ## State

-The included 'Adium' style needs to be adjusted.
+The included 'Adium' and 'Metal' styles still need to be adjusted.
 There are still some old lines of code that should be replaced.

 ## Building